cpaterno/csc-212-s18/lab-07/README.md

 Now that you have merge implemented, it should be fairly easy to implement the full MergeSort. **You must have a correct implementation of `merge()` in order to complete MergeSort**

-The fucntion header is as follows:
+The function header is as follows:

 ```c++
 void MergeSort(int* A, int n);